Give2Peer/g2p-client-android/README.md

 The user interface should be oriented towards speed.
 Adding a new item should not take more than a handful of seconds.

-The client should be able to connect to multiple servers.
+The client is be able to connect to multiple servers.
 This will allow big organizations to staffsource internal item transfers.